Takashi Sasaki: Dramatic Dream Team (1997–2004)

-Sasaki debuted for Dramatic Dream Team (DDT; now known as DDT Pro-Wrestling) on January 31, 1997, where he where he teamed up with Yusaku Shimoda in a losing effort to Super Uchuu Power and Wild Sheik.
+Sasaki debuted for Dramatic Dream Team (DDT; now known as DDT Pro-Wrestling) on January 31, 1997, where he teamed up with Yusaku Shimoda in a losing effort to Super Uchuu Power and Wild Sheik.
 He joined DDT after graduating from university in March.
 He was a regular on Consejo Mundial de Lucha Libre (CMLL) tours of Japan in the late 90s and made several appearances for Wrestle Association-R (WAR) during its dying days.
 After a few short years, Sasaki had risen to upper mid-card status within DDT, just below wrestlers such as Exciting Yoshida, Poison Julie Sawada and Sanshiro Takagi.
 On June 2, 2001, Sasaki and Nosawa became the inaugural KO-D Tag Team Champions when they defeated Starman and Vertigo at a CMLL event in Mexico.
 The first title reign would not last long, however, as they lost the titles to Mikami and Super Uchuu Power on July 5.
 Sasaki would regain the titles with Mikami on December 12, defeating defending champions Gentaro and Yoshiya.
 The duo made two successful title defences before having the title vacated after Mikami suffered an injury on April 25, 2002.

 From July to August, Sasaki teamed with Gentaro to participate in the KO-D Tag League 2002.
-They won four matches and drew one, giving them 13 points and progressed onto the semi finals.
+They won four matches and drew one, giving them 13 points and progressed onto the semi-finals.
 On August 23, Sasaki and Gentaro won the vacant WEW Tag Team Championship by defeating Hi69 and Taka Michinoku.
 The following day, they would lose their semi final matchup vs. Mikami and Tanomusaku Toba and finished third place in the tournament after defeating Miyuki Maeda and Sanshiro Takagi on August 25.
 Sasaki and Gentaro, now known as Aka Rangers (アカレンジャーズ, Akarenjāzu), avenged their semi final loss on October 24 when they defeated Mikami and Toba for the KO-D Tag Team Championship.
 They lost the KO-D titles to Takagi and Tomohiko Hashimoto on January 31, 2003 and later the WEW titles on March 11 to Kintaro Kanemura and Tetsuhiro Kuroda.
 Gentaro would leave DDT in May but Sasaki's success continued.
 He won the KO-D Tag Team Championship with Tanomusaku Toba from Seiya Morohashi and Shoichi Ichimiya on May 22 and followed this up by winning the KO-D Openweight Championship from Mikami on July 17.
 Riding high, Sasaki entered the KO-D Tag League 2003 with Toba but suffered a tournament loss to Super Uchuu Power and Super Uchuu Power Omega, leading the team to vacate the tag titles.
 They reached the finals on September 28 but were unable to regain the titles, losing to Seiya Morohashi and Tomohiko Hashimoto.
 On October 15, Sasaki won the Ironman Heavymetalweight Championship.
 This would be a blessing in disguise, however, as he would be forced to defend both his championships at the upcoming Dead Or Alive event.
 On October 26, he lost the Ironman Heavymetalweight Championship to Danshoku Dino and the KO-D Openweight Championship to Ichimiya Gintaro.